jermbo/CosmicChecker/README.md

 Simply put, what do you want to test.
 Regardless of what you are testing for, the test tells the system what item or rule it should be looking for.
 And the value will verify what is expected.

-The only catch is the use of `className` in place of `class`. `class` is a reserved keyword in JavaScript and therefor cannot be used.
+When dealing with styles, both inline and external, to find any attribute with a dash in its name, remove the dashes and capitalize the first letters.
+For example; `font-family` becomes `fontFamily` for the item property. `border-radius` becomes `borderRadius`.

+When looking for an element with a class, you need to place `className` in the item attribute.
+This is due to the fact `class` is a reserved keyword in JavaScript.

 ### instructions